 3. Heavy Water Award Award gifted to an occupational representative using a Rescue Water Craft that saves the life of another

 4. Appreciation Award Award gifted to a K38 supporter who shows integrity and respect that deserves recognition for their efforts in helping us as an organization to better serve our boating safety communities.

 5. Partnership Award Award gifted to an association, federation or sponsor who supports boating safety education

 6. Distinguished Athlete Physically challenged athletes who move personal watercraft operations to its highest level (Wounded Warriors and Physically Challenged category)

 7. Creative Impact Award Free riding and styling into the history books.
 For those who used expression, talent and incredible skills moving a PWC beyond its flat water traction and took it to the waves, to big air and entertained possibilities.
 (Freestyle, Free riding Category)

 8. Lifetime Achievement Award In honor of Clayton Jacobson for his ongoing contribution as the designer of Personal Water Crafts.
 This award is given to those individuals who paved the first generation in the 1970’s for their recognition of their lasting impression on this amazing boating community, 1970-1979

 9. Phoenix Award is an exclusive Water Safety Award, it is our highest designated rescue and response award for lifesaving and is not gifted annually but on the efforts of merit in a time of extreme crisis.

-Rescue Water Craft Association Charter, Article III: To promote safe professional standards of recreational and occupational water-rescue-boating safety via education, outreach and training supporting United States and World safety organizations with awards program recognizing outstanding efforts.
+Wake of Fame Charter, Article III: TTo recognize those who are and have contributed to the sport or safe professional standards of recreational and occupational water-rescue-boating safety via education, outreach and training supporting United States and World safety organizations with awards program recognizing outstanding efforts.